 You can’t go wrong with roasted potatoes and scrambled eggs.
 Serve alongside a bed of Spring greens topped with fresh herbs and sliced radishes for a pop of color.

-This elegant poached eggs recipe is a favorite in MasterChef Canada Judge Michael Bonacini’s household.
+This elegant poached egg recipe is a favorite in MasterChef Canada Judge Michael Bonacini’s household.
 Boiled potatoes topped with smoked salmon and eggs, served up alongside fresh berries for extra color on your plates.

 You can never go wrong with hollandaise sauce.
 Make Mom this classic dish with fresh chives and any meat you’d like to serve alongside it.
 Bacon, ham, or smoked salmon all work tremendously well with this recipe.